jperezaracil/PyCROSL/README.md

 # Cite

-Please, if you use the algorithm, cite:
+Please, if you use the algorithm, cite as:

 @misc{pérezaracil2022new,
       title={New Probabilistic-Dynamic Multi-Method Ensembles for Optimization based on the CRO-SL},